agilepro/software-craftsmanship/docs/Coding/Optimization/converting-int-to-string.md

 A question was asked on [StackOverflow](http://stackoverflow.com/questions/14712693/best-practices-for-converting-from-int-to-string/14713021):

-_I’m working on a project where all conversions from `int` to `String` are done like this:_
+_I'm working on a project where all conversions from `int` to `String` are done like this:_

 ```
 int i =5;
 String strI = "" + i;
 ```

-_I’m not familiar with Java.
+_I'm not familiar with Java.
 Is this usual practice or is something wrong, as I suppose?_

 ## The Answer